HOW DO YOU PREVENT HIV?

 The PARTNERS Study, looked at over 55,000 cases of condomless sex between straight and gay couples where one person was HIV-positive and had an UVL, and the other person was HIV-negative.
 They found that there were no cases of HIV transmission.
 This is just one of many studies regarding viral load and HIV prevention.

-The body of evidence indicates that using an undetectable viral load level as a strategy is an effective way to prevent HIV transmission.
+The body of evidence indicates that using an undetectable viral load level as a strategy is the most effective way to prevent HIV transmission.

 Viral Load Issues